 An employee is promoted to a new job and no termination of employment notice has been received by payroll.
 The end of year data should be supplied to the LGPS administering authority as a single set of cumulatives which includes amounts from both jobs.

-Where separate employment relationships exist and where the person is being paid on timesheet claim, it is imperative that timesheet design (and instructions on how to compete the timesheet) includes information that identifies which hours are in relation to which job.
+If separate employment relationships exist and the person is being paid on timesheet claim, that timesheet design must include information that identifies which hours relate to which job.

 3. Sections